inetss/django-skeleton/docs-template/en/docs/deployment/dokku.md

 ## Update production site

-### ATTENTION: The production site is updated automatically!

-The production site is updated automatically from `master` branch with Gitlab CI: <https://git.acme.com/acme/acme/pipelines>.

-This is configured in `.gitlab-ci.yml` file in the project root.

-### Manual update

-Please only use this if Gitlab CI is disabled or broken.
+**ATTENTION: The production site is updated automatically!
+See [Deployment workflow](workflow.md) for details.
+Please only use this if Circle CI is disabled or broken.**

 In a local operator copy: